YallaCalculators

 Profit Rate

 Best For: Very high-income individuals who want premium Islamic travel benefits.
-The AED 4,000 annual fee is high, but unlimited lounge access (including guests) and unlimited cinema benefits can justify it for frequent travelers.
+The AED 5,775 annual fee is high, but unlimited lounge access (including guests) and strong cinema benefits (50% off, up to 4 tickets/month) can justify it for frequent travelers.

 3. Emirates Islamic Emarati Card